 Nationally more than 1.3 million people over the age of 65 are malnourished.
 There is no one solution to reducing malnutrition among older people.
-Valuable activities include meals on wheels, lunch clubs or other forms of shared meals, improving care and hospital provision, influencing people’s eating habits.
+Valuable activities include meals on wheels, lunch clubs or other forms of shared meals, improving care and hospital provision, and influencing people’s eating habits.

 Meals on wheels can provide a lifeline to people struggling to feed themselves in their own homes.
-Examples from around the UK and internationally demonstrate how the value of the meals can be extended well beyond the actual meals.
+Examples from around the UK and internationally demonstrate how the value of the meals can be extended well beyond the meal itself.
 In particular, there is an opportunity to use food provision to link isolated adults to other services and avert escalating health and social care costs through early intervention.

 - Something to be proud of: Taking an enterprising approach to meals on wheels (Simon Shaw CF, 2020)

 - Webinar recording: Food and Enterprise: Meals on wheels services and community food businesses from around the globe (Simon Shaw and Joanna Heywood, 2020)

 - The Role of Food in Building Connections and Relationships (Ageing Better, National Lottery Community Fund)

 - Meals on wheels good practice case studies (Sustain and partners, 2018)

 - Webinar recording: Older people’s access to food and meals on wheels (Food Power, 2018)

 - Short film: Fair Meals Direct: Meals on Wheels Carlisle (Fair Food Carlisle, 2014)

 - Beyond the Food Bank: Meals on wheels in London (Sustain, 2019)